"Our philosophy is to source paintings worldwide, buying the best examples, in the finest condition, with excellent provenance."

 “Paintings have always been part of my life; my father James Green opened a gallery at 4 St James's Street in 1936, the year I was born.
 I left school at fifteen to work with him at his Bond Street Gallery (9 New Bond Street), before setting out on my own in 1955.
 I then joined my elder brother John, who owned a gallery in Piccadilly Arcade, and in 1959 we opened the St James's Gallery in Jermyn Street.
 We worked together until 1964, when we went our separate ways as picture dealers, John to develop his twin interests in art and property businesses and I to open my own gallery.

-The following year I, together with my wife and partner Jennifer, established our first gallery at 36 Dover Street, expanding to 44 Dover Street in 1972.
+The following year I, together with my wife and business partner Jennifer, established our first gallery at 36 Dover Street, expanding to 44 Dover Street in 1972.
 As well as Old Masters and Victorian pictures, I have always had an interest in Sporting paintings.
 My father represented Sir Alfred Munnings in his lifetime, and the Turf and ownership of racehorses have always been an absorbing hobby for me.
 In 1979 we acquired a gallery at 4 New Bond Street to display Impressionist and Modern British paintings.

-My brother John joined the business in 1990, bringing to it his many years of experience in property development.
+My brother John joined the Richard Green Gallery in 1990, bringing to it his many years of experience in property development.
 The previous year we had acquired from the Throgmorton Trust the former Ackermanns gallery at 33 New Bond Street, which became our Old Master gallery under the direction of Jonathan and John.
 We have a particular interest in 17th century Dutch and Flemish still lifes, landscape and genre paintings, as well as 18th century Italian vedute painting by masters such as Canaletto, Bellotto and Guardi.

 Among the highlights of exhibitions held at 33 New Bond Street was The Cabinet Picture in 1999, a loan exhibition of exquisite, small-scale Dutch and Flemish works from public collections.
-This coincided with our sponsorship of the Richard Green Room in London's National Gallery, which displays the museum's own superb group of cabinet paintings.
+This coincided with our sponsorship of the Richard Green Room in London's National Gallery, which displayed the museum's own superb group of cabinet paintings.
 Over the years we have been very pleased to assist over a hundred international museums and public institutions in the development of their collections.

-The new millennium saw the rapid development of the market for the leading British artists of the twentieth century.
+The new millennium saw the rapid development of the market for the leading British artists of the 20th century.
 Having acquired the freehold of 33 New Bond Street in 1995, we took the opportunity to redevelop the premises, creating six floors of galleries and offices.
 We commissioned an entirely new building, designed by George Saumarez Smith of Adam Architecture and brilliantly fusing modernity and tradition.
 The sculpture on the façade was created by the distinguished Scottish sculptor Alexander Stoddart, whose commissions include the bas-reliefs for The Queen's Gallery at Buckingham Palace.
 This gallery made a wonderful arena for the display of our Modern British and European paintings and sculpture, taking our stock up to the 21st century.

 Richard Green